Boosting Confidence and Self-Esteem Tips for Teens

 **This understanding of human emotions was developed by a man called Marshall Rosenberg, and from it he created a way of communicating called Non Violent Communication that is used around the world to resolve conflict.

-Some websites that can help you
+Website that can help you

 For anyone up to the age of 18 Child Helpline International has a list of agencies that can help you in 133 countries around the world.
-Their website Chiworld lists all the countries and agencies where you can get support.